Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth

 \subsection{Evaluation criteria}

-Both \citet{malfait2003historical} and \citet{harezlak2007penalized} were interested in model predictions, so in line with their goals, they assessed their methods in simulation studies by computing $R^2$ values between the predicted and ground-truth response values.
-In contrast to this, the goal of \citet{xun2022sparse} was statistical inference, so they compared methods by their accuracy in estimating $\beta(s,t)$ and $\delta$.
-More specifically, they compute the root mean squared error of $\delta$, the percent bias of $\delta$, and the mean integrated squared error of $\beta(s,t)$.
-The percent bias of $\delta$ does not fully capture the accuracy of $\delta$ estimates when $\delta$ varies over time, and the other metrics are less interpretable compared to the $R^2$ metric used by \citet{malfait2003historical} and \citet{harezlak2007penalized}, thus we introduce three evaluation criteria for our simulation studies.
+\citet{xun2022sparse} compared methods by computing the root mean squared error of $\delta$, the percent bias of $\delta$, and the mean integrated squared error of $\beta(s,t)$.
+The percent bias of $\delta$ does not fully capture the accuracy of $\delta$ estimates when $\delta$ varies over time, and the other metrics, such as the root integrated squared error, are less interpretable compared to $R^2$, thus we introduce three evaluation criteria for our simulation studies.
 The first criterion, $\beta$-$R^2$, aims to evaluate the accuracy in estimating the true coefficient function in an interpretable fashion: